Ph.D. in Applied Linguistics and Technology at Iowa State University

 Students who are native speakers of English can satisfy the language requirement by

-1. passing an oral examination in a foreign language, conducted under the supervision of the student’s POS committee, that ensures the student demonstrates language ability at the Advanced Level of the American Council on the Teaching of Foreign Languages proficiency scale or
+- passing an oral examination in a foreign language, conducted under the supervision of the student’s Academic Plan Committee, that ensures the student demonstrates language ability at the Advanced Level of the American Council on the Teaching of Foreign Languages proficiency scale or

 Nonnative speakers of English from countries where English is not the medium of instruction do not need to satisfy one of the above criteria.
 The TOEFL/ IELTS/ PTE score submitted for admission and the ability to do doctoral-level work in English is considered evidence of a student’s ability to use a second language for their scholarly activities.